 2. What was the name of the first telephone for telecommunication?
 The “harmonic telegraph.”

 3. What are examples of telecommunications?
-Telecommunications has a wide range of examples of which include cell phones, VoIP telephones, landlines, internet, fax machines, laptops, and all other networks.
+Telecommunications has a wide range of examples in the audio-visual field of which include cell phones, VoIP telephones, landlines, internet, fax machines, laptops, and all other networks.
 Basically, anything that can send a message through electromagnetic waves or signals.

 4. What kind of jobs are in telecommunications?
 There’s a lot, so click here!